Justine A. Harris

 - Represented the chief financial officer of a $200 million charity investigated by the New York State Attorney General’s Office.

 - Obtained probationary sentence for Guatemalan soccer chief in the FIFA corruption prosecution.

 - Represented a real estate consultant in a federal election fraud prosecution.

-- Represented an individual charged in an Amazon bribery prosecution in the U.S. District Court for the Western District of Washington.
+- Represent an individual charged in an Amazon bribery prosecution in the U.S. District Court for the Western District of Washington.

 - Obtained a probationary sentence for a business owner charged with a $9 million tax fraud prosecution in the Eastern District of New York.